United States Floorball Association

 The United States Floorball Association (USFbA) is the highest governing body for floorball in the United States of America.
 The USFbA is a self-governed organization, recognized by both state and federal governments.
-It is based in Incline Village, NV.
+It is based in Grand Prairie, TX.

 Organization

 The USFbA is divided into 14 regional branches.
 Each regional branch has a director who is in charge of floorball for that region.

 The USFbA has been a member of the International Floorball Federation (IFF) since 1993.
 As of June 30, 2008, there are 920 registered floorball players in the US, which is one-and-a-half times the total of registered players in 2007.

 Central Board

-The current central board consists of a president, vice-president, executive director, event coordinator, a director of referees, and the head of the national teams committee, as well as 14 regional directors.